Applications for Fall 2019-Summer 2020 Session projects will be open Wednesday, January 23rd until Tuesday, April 10th at 11:59pm EST.

 Q. Can the project stipend include an artist fee for me or honorariums for other artists or performers?

-A. The majority of the materials stipend should go towards physical materials, but it can include some performers fees or technical support fees if they are essential to your proposal.
-Recess provides a separate unrestricted honorarium of $1,500, which is intended to be a gesture of thanks for the participating artist, so we ask that no further funds for the Session artist be taken out of the materials stipend.
+A. The project stipend can include performer/presenter fees, specialized labor, or technical support fees if they are essential to your proposal.
+Recess provides a separate unrestricted honorarium of $1,500, which is intended for the Session artist artist, so we ask that no further funds for the Session artist be included in the materials stipend.

 Q. What do you mean by “proposed means of public engagement?”

 A. We never ask artists to propose participation for participation’s sake.
 Instead, we’re interested in projects that create an active space that changes and evolves over the course of a Session.
 Artwork can engage its audience through visual, intellectual, or aural means, or more explicitly through direct participation.
-We ask that artists take advantage of Recess’s built-in audience, and we ask that each proposal define public engagement in terms of the specific needs of the project.
+We ask that artists take advantage of Recess’s built-in audience or reach out to specific communities and invite them into the space.
+Finally, we ask that each proposal define public engagement in terms of the specific needs of the project.

 Q. What kind of tools and AV equipment does Recess have?

-A. We have a few drills and basic tools (hammer, saw, nails, etc).
-For AV equipment, we have a few flatscreen monitors, 2 PA systems, a microphone, hand-held recorders, 2 projectors, a projector screen, 2 media players, and some lights.
+A. We have drills and basic tools (hammer, saw, nails, etc) and a band saw, table saw, and circular saw.
+For AV equipment, we have a few flatscreen monitors, a PA system, a microphone, hand-held recorders, 2 projectors, 2 media players, and some lights.
 We are also members of Materials for the Arts, where all Session artists are welcome to visit to procure various materials for free.

 Q. Do renderings of the proposal count towards my work samples quota?

-A. If the renderings are embedded in your proposal they don’t count toward the 10.
-If they are uploaded separately, they do count.
+A. If the renderings are embedded in your proposal they don’t count toward the 10 but do count toward the 2-page proposal limit.
+If they are uploaded separately, they do count toward the 10-image limit.